Sushi Mislabeling If More Pervasive Than Thought

-In an earlier post we discussed the findings of a study done by Oceana.org regarding the rampant mislabeling of seafood.
+In an earlier post we discussed the findings of a study created by Oceana.org regarding the rampant mislabeling of seafood.
 They found that about 39% of the seafood products that they sampled were actually a different species than what was represented on the label.
 Is this a big deal?
 Yes, it is, for many reasons.
-But what is more interesting, as one digs through the data, is where this disparity is occurring.
+But what is more interesting, as one digs through the data, is where this profitable (for the restaurants) disparity is occurring.

 Sushi venues seem to be the largest culprits in terms of misrepresenting the food they are delivering.
 What is more disturbing is that not only are restaurants not serving the particular fish that they purport to, but that the degree of mislabeling at restaurants is so incredibly huge, that it seems almost impossible.
 The basic bullet points of the study are the following:

-• Small markets had significantly higher fraud (40 percent) than national chain grocery stores (12
+- Small markets had significantly higher fraud (40%) than national chain grocery stores (12%).

-• 100 percent of the 16 sushi bars tested sold mislabeled fish.
+- 100% of the 16 sushi bars tested were found to sell mislabeled fish.

 But more significantly, the following chart illustrates just how much more likely you are to be the victim of this fraud at a sushi restaurant than a regular restaurant or grocery store.